 Instruction in scientific writing and literature search.
 The student will choose a topic and write a proposal for an independent study that may include laboratory work and/or a field project.
-Prerequisite: BIO 101, 102, 200, 300, 410, and two of four required biology electives with a grade of "C" or higher.
+Prerequisites: BIO 200 or permission of the instructor.

 BIO 431 Studies in Biology II